jialuechen/torchquant/README.md

 QuanTorch is a PyTorch-Based Python Library for Quantitative Finance.

 ## Introduction
 QuanTorch is developed to empower quantitative research by providing modern deep learning computation and acceleration service.
 QuanTorch provides high-performance components leveraging the hardware acceleration support and automatic differentiation of PyTorch.
-QuanTorch supports foundational mathematical methods, mid-level methods, and specific pricing models, which is also an experimental alternative to QuantLib.
+QuanTorch supports foundational mathematical methods, mid-level methods, and specific pricing models, which is also an experimental light-weight alternative to QuantLib.

 ## Motivation
 PyTorch provides two high-level features: